mbj/eventstorm/README.md

 We'll focus on EventSource libraries and the database EventSinks.
 Once this is ready we'll try to build some fancy nice realtime graphs.
-Since the data graphed should also be available later at this point the routers are build.
+With that come the router, as the data should be preserved for later analyses.